Krista and Tatiana Hogan

-Krista and Tatiana Hogan (born October 25, 2006) are Canadians who are conjoined craniopagus twins.
-They are joined at the head and share a brain.
-They were born in Vancouver, British Columbia, and are the only unseparated conjoined twins of that type currently alive in Canada.
-They live with their mother, Felicia Simms, in Vernon, British Columbia, have two sisters and a brother and often travel to Vancouver for care at BC Children's Hospital and Sunny Hill Health Centre for Children.
+Krista Hogan and Tatiana Hogan (born October 25, 2006) are Canadian conjoined craniopagus twins.
+They are joined at the head and have separate brains that are interconnected by a "thalamic bridge" within a shared skull.
+They were born in Vancouver, British Columbia, and are the only unseparated conjoined twins of their type currently alive in Canada.
+They live with their mother, Felicia Simms, in Vernon, British Columbia, have two sisters and a brother, and often travel to Vancouver for care at British Columbia Children's Hospital.

 Birth

 The twins were given a 20 percent chance of survival at birth.
 At birth at B.C.
-Women's Hospital & Health Centre, they were described as "wriggly, vigorous and very vocal".
-They weighed 12 and a half pounds when they were born by Caesarean section.
+Women's Hospital & Health Centre, they were described as "wriggly, vigorous, and very vocal".
+They weighed 12 and a half pounds (5.7 kg) when they were delivered by Caesarean section.

 Early infant life

 Tatiana is smaller and less robust than Krista.
-Tests on them in April 2007 showed that Tatiana's heart was working harder than Krista's and that she had high blood pressure because of it—Tatiana's heart was supplying part of her blood to Krista's brain.
+Tests done in April 2007 showed that Tatiana's heart was working harder than Krista's and that she had high blood pressure because of it—Tatiana's heart was supplying part of her blood to Krista's brain.
 A surgery was planned to give Krista's heart a "jump start" so Tatiana's would not have to work so hard.

 The twins' nervous systems are highly interconnected.
 Their doctors reported that when one of them is tickled, the other jumps, and that putting a pacifier in the mouth of one could cause the other to stop crying.

-The twins' birth, potential separation, depth of community support and their family's financial situation have been subject to significant media coverage in Canada.
+The twins' birth and potential separation, the depth of community support, and their family's financial situation have been subject to significant media coverage in Canada.
 They and their mother were also guests on The Tyra Banks Show in the U.S.

-In August 2007, it was declared the twins cannot be separated, due to the likelihood of the surgery killing or paralyzing one or both girls.
+In August 2007, it was declared the twins cannot be separated, due to the likelihood of the surgery killing or paralyzing one or both of them.

-The family reduced the twins' public profile due to a contract giving exclusive access to a documentary crew for National Geographic and the Discovery Channel UK.
+The family reduced the twins' public profile due to a contract giving exclusive access to a documentary crew for National Geographic and Discovery Channel.
 The show was broadcast first in Britain in spring 2010, and then aired in June in Canada and the U.S.

 The documentary followed a year in the twins' life and included a "particularly poignant" meeting between the family and Lori and George Schappell, 51, the world’s oldest twins to survive being joined at the head.

-There is evidence that the twins can see through each other's eyes due to brain conjoining.
-Their thalami are joined.
+There is evidence suggesting that the twins can see through each other's eyes due to brain conjoining.
+Their thalami are joined by connector tissue, a "thalamic bridge".